15 Small Trees to Spruce Up Your Landscaping

 11. California Juniper (Juniperus californica)

 California juniper is another native, drought-tolerant option that works well in small, sunny spaces with dry soil.
-These small trees can grow between 10 and 25 feet tall and have berry-like cones resting amongst scale-like leaves.
+In fact, it requires little to no watering — ideal for people who don’t have lots of time to tend to their yards.
+These small trees have berry-like cones resting amongst scale-like leaves.
 This one is an evergreen, so you can enjoy the foliage throughout the year.

 California junipers grow best at elevations between about 2,500 feet and 5,000 feet, so this one is best for folks living in foothills and mountainous areas in Southern California.
 This is also a good choice for gardeners hoping to provide habitat for birds and other wildlife.